frictionlessdata/frictionless-py/docs/index.rst

 Design goals
 ============

-High-level design goals for Table Validation Pipeline:
+High-level design goals for Tabular Validator:

 * Validate tabular data in CSV and JSON formats
 * Provide a suite of small tools that each implement a type of validation to run